 This is way more power than your soundbar is designed to handle and can permanently damage the speakers.
 If you want to make the mistake of hooking up your receiver to a soundbar, you need to make sure you use a passive soundbar.

-Still, you will run into the sound quality problems of sound cancellation or proper dilution noted above.
+Still, you will run into the sound quality problems of sound cancellation or sound dilution noted above.
 Just because you can hook up your soundbar to your center channel does not mean you should.

 Alternatives to Try